 - Critical Review: May take place during the development phases of a project as well as at the time of the final submission.
 Its purpose is to identify strengths and weaknesses in the work and to offer suggestions to generally encourage the student.
-An encouraging critical review does not necessarily mean a good assessment result. - Assessment: May take place at a stage in a project or on final submission (or both).
-Its purpose is to value the work in terms of the objectives stated in the Syllabus and project brief and to express this as a grade.
+An encouraging critical review does not necessarily mean a good assessment result; conversely, a negative critical review does not necessarily mean a bad assessment result. - Assessment: May take place at a stage in a project or on final submission (or both).
+Its purpose is to value the work in terms of the objectives stated in the Course Outline and Project Briefs and to express this as a grade.
 Students are expected to be aware of and comply with the academic regulations set out in the University of Calgary and Faculty of Graduate Studies calendars.

-Assessment and Evaluation Information
+Assessment and Evaluation Information: